pranjalchakraborty/Silkroad_S1API/README.md

 ### Planned In-Game UI Enhancements (Part of this Mod)

-* **NPC Information Panel:** An in-game UI panel to display:
-    * NPC relations.
-    * Unlock progress for products, qualities, shipping tiers, and effects.
-* **Shipping Tier Upgrades:**
-    * Display costs for unlocking new shipping tiers.
-    * Allow players to press a button to deduct the fee and upgrade their shipping tier with an NPC.
-    * A dedicated Shipping Upgrade Button UI is planned for easier upgrades.
-* **UI Bug Fixes:** Address issues like the "cancel current delivery" button behavior after quest completion/refresh.
 * **General UI Improvements:** Enhance the overall user interface for better clarity and ease of use.

 ### Future Concepts & Possibilities (Optional/Ideas/Pending Implementations)